braham2019/showeralarm/README.md

 My first ever project based on Micropython code.
 I wanted to tackle two simple household issues in my bathroom:

 - Make sure the (teenage) inhabitants don't shower longer than necessary (save water & energy).
-- Boost the Renson ventilation to extract moisture/steam quicker.
+- Boost the Renson Healthbox 3.0 ventilation to extract moisture/steam quicker.

 ## How did I do this